programming-enthusiast/react-rails-chat/README.md

-# Disclone
+# React-Rails-Chat

 [Disclone Live][heroku]

 [heroku]: http:/disclone.herokuapp.com

-Disclone is a web application based off Discord.
+This is a web application based off Discord.
 Disclone is built using Ruby on Rails and React w/ Redux.

 ## Features & Implementation